OpenNebula/docs/source/intro_release_notes/upgrades/start_here.rst

 - :ref:`Upgrading an HA Cluster <upgrade_ha>`
 - :ref:`Upgrading a Federation <upgrade_federation>`

-Follow `onecfg upgrade <http://docs.opennebula.io/onescape/5.12/module/config/usage.html#cfg-upgrade>`__ documentation on how to upgrade and troubleshoot the configurations.
+Follow :ref:`onecfg upgrade <cfg_upgrade>` documentation on how to upgrade and troubleshoot the configurations.

 .. important::